 - Acknowledgement and Authorization

-This course ordinarily meets for lectures via Zoom on Mondays, 1:30pm–4:15pm, but the course’s first lecture will be on Wednesday, 9/2/20.
+This course ordinarily meets for lectures via Zoom on Mondays, 1:30pm–4:15pm, but the course’s first lecture will be on .
+Most lectures will adjourn before 4:15pm ET.
 Students may simultaneously enroll in CS50 and another course that meets at the same time, watching recordings of CS50’s lectures and attending the other course via Zoom.
 The Ad Board has already granted this exception for CS50; no other steps are required.
 CS50 is ordinarily graded SAT/UNS, though students whose concentration requires letter grades should change their grading status to letter-graded by the term’s fifth Monday.
 Students may take CS50 SAT/UNS to fulfill the Science and Engineering and Applied Science distribution requirement or the Quantitative Reasoning with Data requirement, but not both.
 First years may take both CS50 and a freshman seminar SAT/UNS.
 Graduate students are welcome to cross-register for CS50.
-All students are expected to attend an orientation meeting via Zoom during the second week of term; students with conflicts may watch a recording thereof.
+All students are expected to attend an orientation meeting via Zoom during the first week of term; students with conflicts may watch a recording thereof.
 Required sections via Zoom to be arranged.
 See cs50.harvard.edu for FAQs, syllabus, and what’s new for Fall 2020.

 You are expected to